UnconditionedLife/smum/Notes/Printer.md

 ```

 To print receipts on screen while debugging, run `print_server.py -i -q dev`.
+To see the contents of the print queue, run `print_server.py -l -q dev`.
 To clear receipts accumulated in the print queue, run `print_server.py -f /dev/null -q dev`.

 ## Private Network Restrictions